 Definition of Travel Expenses

 - Mileage compensation – Mileage compensation is a per-mile allowance given to DoCs/Coaches for driving their personal vehicles to and from eligible tournaments.
-The mileage reimbursement rate is $.40 (40 cents) per mile traveled to and from the approved tournament.
+The mileage reimbursement rate is $.58 (58 cents) per mile traveled to and from the approved tournament.
 Additional mileage compensation should be factored for mileage from hotels to fields and back for each game scheduled.
 Mileage compensation is available for any tournament or Regional League game outside of a 40-mile radius.
+Coaches submitting mileage will not be reimbursed for gas in addition to mileage.

 - Airfare – When a tournament is more than 350 miles from home, or when it becomes more cost-effective to fly rather than drive, a coach can opt to travel via air rather than by car, based on the needs of his/her schedule.
 Factors to be considered when making these arrangements are cost, travel time to/from the event, and departure time limitations based on the DoC’s and/or team coach’s private sector employment.
 Also, the Trainer/Coach parking and mileage need to be taken into account when flying from airports outside of the home radius.
 Parking will be covered.
 When booking airline travel, Dayton, Columbus, Lexington, and Cincinnati should all be considered.
 Multi-leg flights are an option within reason.
 Most single layover flights are reasonable.
 Reimbursement should be made to the exact amount of the airfare at the time of purchase or charged to the team’s credit card, if available.
 Booking a flight too early and then being declined by a tournament may result in a financial loss to the team.